 After researching a number of options, Stanford chose CineMassive to implement the HIVE’s video wall system.
 CineMassive was selected because as both manufacturer and integrator, it was uniquely equipped to provide a fully-integrated custom solution.

 CineMassive created a high-performance visualization solution tailored to the needs of Stanford’s research programs.

 For the video wall canvas, CineMassive provided a curved CineView LCD video wall composed of a 7×5 array of 55″ displays.
 The CineView wall’s curved structure allowed room for an additional column of displays, creating a multi-HD display canvas that could fully accommodate the cluster of Linux PCs.
 The CineView LCD displays delivered a bright, crisp image and a wide viewing angle.

-To connect Stanford’s content sources to the video wall, CineMassive provided the Alpha video wall controller.
+To connect Stanford’s content sources to the video wall, CineMassive provided the Alpha video wall processor.
 The Alpha captured signals from the cluster of Linux PCs, allowing users to push the content to the displays and control it in real-time.
 The Bravo Viz, an ultra-high-resolution content rendering engine integrated with the Alpha, further enhancing the visualization experience.
 Rendering Stanford’s large-scale models, video, and data at native resolution, the Bravo Viz enabled content that was previously segmented across multiple workstations to be visualized at full scale and detail for the first time.

 To control the visualization system, CineMassive provided CineNet software.
 CineNet allowed researchers to dynamically arrange and manipulate content displayed on the video wall.
 Features such as drag-and-drop content placement, zooming and cropping, and customizable content layouts provided researchers with a user-friendly toolkit for collaborative exploration.